 Violence against women

 FGM is recognized internationally as a violation of the human rights of girls and women.
 It reflects deep-rooted inequality between the sexes and constitutes an extreme form of discrimination against women.
 It is nearly always carried out on minors and is a violation of the rights of children.
-The practise also violates a person’s rights to health, security and physical integrity, the right to be free from torture and cruel, inhuman or degrading treatment, and the right to life when the procedure results in death.
+The practice also violates a person’s rights to health, security and physical integrity, the right to be free from torture and cruel, inhuman or degrading treatment, and the right to life when the procedure results in death.

-More than 125 million girls and women alive today have been cut in the 29 countries in Africa and Middle East where FGM is concentrated.
+More than 125 million girls and women alive today have been cut in the 29 countries in Africa and the Middle East where FGM is concentrated.

 Picture attribution: Johnuniq, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia